-When: Saturday, November 2, 2024 for the DuPage Countywide Sleep Out Saturday.
-Or, you can pick your own SOS date between October 25 and December 7, 2024.
-We will be hosting a rally at College of DuPage on Saturday, November 2nd at 6:30pm and would love if everyone joined us either in person or via our livestream!
+When: Saturday, November 1, 2025 for the DuPage Countywide Sleep Out Saturday.
+Or, you can pick your own SOS date between October 25 and December 6, 2025.
+We will be hosting a rally at College of DuPage on Saturday, November 1st at 6:30pm and would love if everyone joined us!